-I am able to help with shock trauma and post traumatic stress.
-If you are not sure, but are seeking help because you know you suffer from any of the symptoms below you may be dealing with unresolved trauma/PTSD or Complex PTSD (C-PTSD):
+I am able to help you process shock trauma and post traumatic stress.
+If you suffer from any of the symptoms below you may be dealing with unresolved trauma/PTSD or Complex PTSD (C-PTSD):

 ➤ feelings of helplessness/powerlessnes

 ➤ feeling out of control, frozen, paralysed, immobile